You may submit the following forms for membership in several ways:

 - You may download the form, fill in the blanks (without the credit card information), save the form on your computer, then attach the saved form to an email to email@example.com, AND THEN click on the payment form below to make your payment and/or a donation online in a secure setting.
 (We’ll match your membership fee payment to your membership application.)

 These membership qualifications in no way supersede or contravene the membership standards of The United Methodist Church for clergy or laity.
-The qualifications for WCA membership at this point are quoted from the bylaws and are preliminary.
-They will need to be affirmed by the larger gathering in October.

 Membership Standards of the

 Section 1.
 Membership.
 Membership in the WCA may be held and acquired by the following:

 A. Congregations who subscribe to the statement of faith and moral principles, Sections 4, 5, and 6 of Article I, and are willing to cooperate in their ministry through the WCA;

 B. Clergy persons who subscribe to the statement of faith and moral principles, Sections 4, 5, and 6 of Article I, and are willing to cooperate in their ministry through the WCA;

 C. Laity who subscribe to the statement of faith and moral principles, Sections 4, 5, and 6 of Article I, who are believing and confessing Christians, who acknowledge and accept Jesus Christ as Lord and Savior, and who desire to preserve the unity of the Spirit in the bond of love;